-Families may be tempted to make placement against the wishes of the potential resident.
+Families, chosen families, and loved ones may be tempted to make placement against the wishes of the potential resident.
 Families sometimes feel they must either coerce placement or conceal the true nature of placement.
-It is important to know that openness in relationships continues to be crucial even after a person reaches the physical and mental stage where they need nursing facility care.
-A resident may, in time, come to forgive a move to a facility that they perceive to be an action against them, but it is much more difficult to forgive such an action if it was based on false pretenses.
-Lying to someone initially builds a foundation of dishonesty which may make the entire nursing facility experience more difficult.
-Families should explain the realistic choices available to the resident and family in light of current family, health, and work situations.

-Once the issue of consent has been addressed, placement choices are dependent upon several determinations.
+It is important to know that openness in relationships continues to be crucial even after a person reaches Once the issue of consent has been addressed, placement choices are dependent upon several determinations.
 These are: